Dame de Boüard Montagne Saint-Emilion 2018 - Second Vin

 About the wine:

 A delicious, juicy red wine with notes of plum, chocolate, hazelnut, and walnut.
-It is full-bodied with ripe tannins that unfold on the palate.
-Long, savory finish.
+It is full-bodied with ripe tannins that develop on the palate.
+The finish is long and flavorful.
 Best enjoyed after 2022.

 Yves Beck